 In 2019, the average cost of a non-fatal injury accident was $168,000.
 Fatal and or severe injury accidents cost an average of $3,123,000, based on NCDOT Crash Costs data.

 How Much Does a Car Accident Lawyer Cost?

-This simply means that you don’t need to pay anything upfront to your lawyer in order to access legal services.
-With the contingency fee arrangement, you don’t get to pay your lawyer until they recover compensation for you.
+This simply means that you don’t need to pay anything upfront to your Wilmington car accident lawyer in order to access legal services.
+With the contingency fee arrangement, you don’t pay your lawyer until they recover compensation for you.
 This way, you can be sure that they have your best interest at heart and that they will do everything they can to recover compensation.

 Contact the Authorities